 When the balance of good and bad bacteria living in your digestive system is out of whack, you suffer all sorts of problems including indigestion, gas, and bloating.

-Boost your good belly bacteria by eating fermented foods like pickles, sauerkraut, and (my personal fave) kimchi, noshing on healthy “prebiotic” foods like bananas, asparagus, and onions, and consider adding a proven probiotic supplement to your daily routine.
+Boost your good belly bacteria by eating fermented foods like pickles, sauerkraut, and (my personal fave) kimchi, noshing on healthy “prebiotic” foods like bananas, asparagus, and onions, and consider adding a proven probiotic supplement like our best-selling Vive Biotics to your daily routine.

 Balancing the ratio of good to bad bacteria that call your belly home can reduce bloating and support your whole body health too!